 - 8.1 The Workgroup considered that CMP223 could be implemented 10 Working Days after an Authority Decision, however consideration should be given to the timing with regards to the six-monthly securities process.
-In accordance with 8.22.10 (b) of the CUSC, views were invited on this proposed implementation date, with respondents considering that go-live should tie in with the securities process, but also allow users sufficient time to understand the impact of any change and potentially renegotiate existing connection agreements with the DNOs. - 8.2 The Workgroup considered whether existing relevant distributed generators who have chosen a fixed liability under the current arrangements should be allowed the opportunity to reopen their choice, should CMP223 be implemented, as they may have chosen a different option under these new arrangements.
+In accordance with 8.22.10 (b) of the CUSC, views are invited on this proposed implementation date. - 8.2 The Workgroup discussed the need for a consequential modification to the Special Licence Condition 6F to allow NGET to recover distribution connected generation liabilities, either directly under the original proposal or on behalf of DNOs under the alternatives.
+Special Licence Condition: 6F currently enables the recovery of liabilities from a transmission connected generator in the event NGET is unable to recover 100% of the generator's liability following termination of its connection agreement. - 8.3 The Workgroup considered whether existing relevant distributed generators who have chosen a fixed liability under the current arrangements should be allowed the opportunity to reopen their choice, should CMP223 be implemented, as they may have chosen a different option under these new arrangements.
 It was considered that the issue of retrospective changes such as this should be discussed as each potential solution is developed.
-The majority of respondents to the Workgroup consultation believed that existing connection agreements should be reopened if CMP223 were to be implemented.